zigl1/zigl1.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello there, I'm Ilgiz!
+title: "👋Hello there, I'm Ilgiz!"
 author_profile: true
 redirect_from:
   - /about/